pedrohr/scrivener/README.md

 scrivener
 =========

-A Wikipedia dump parser and DBpedia entity annotator
+A NLP package for Wikipedia sentence extraction and annotation.

+(in development)